Sreetam/Sisyphus/README.md

 cpi.csv: csv file showing yearly change in inflation rate for G20 countries **for the previous year (2008-2017)**

-indices-data1.csv: Index data for 5 different indices.
+BSE_indices_data.csv: Index data for 5 different indices.
 There are two categories: data based at 100 and real data

+nifty50twoyearsrecentdata.csv: Index data of Nifty 50 from October 3, 2017 to September 30, 2017

 monthly-crude-oil-price.csv: Crude oil price in the date range